11 Inventory Reports Every Enterprise Business Must Track + How to Do It

 Building Inventory Reports

-Often, you can use your existing inventory management software to generate inventory reports.
+Often, you can use your existing inventory management software to generate inventory management reports.
 In other cases though, you’ll have to do it yourself with other tools and programs.

 Choose the data you want to measure and why.
 Start by setting a goal for the report, deciding what’s important to include and in what timeline.
 Say you want to audit total stock with an inventory change report.
 One of your KPIs would be “Total current inventory,” which you could generate from your POS or inventory management system and then validate with a manual count in the warehouse.